HRITHIK-03/Heart-Stroke/README.md

 Here, we worked on various machine learning algorithms, some EDA , data cleaning etc. in order to determine the best fit model for our result , which is to be attained.

-Link to thr tableau Story -->  https://public.tableau.com/app/profile/hrithik.jagwani/viz/HeartStroke_16387388761440/StrokeandSmokingstatus?publish=yes
+Link to the tableau Story -->  https://public.tableau.com/app/profile/hrithik.jagwani/viz/HeartStroke_16387388761440/StrokeandSmokingstatus?publish=yes